Kitchen Fire Suppression (Ansul)

 - No large cylinder storage requirements – goes next to risk in a box

-- Usually has to be installed late at night when kitchens not working – some kitchens take hours to cool down.
+- Usually has to be installed late at night when kitchens is not in active use (some kitchens take hours to cool down)

-- Have to use stainless steel pipe-work and fittings.
+- Required to use stainless steel pipe-work and fittings

 - Fryers and Ovens, grease making appliances (Local app)